Original research completed in July 2018, and minor revisions August 2024.

 How to buy sugar without supporting slavery and child labour

 Five bags of sugar products.
 The first bag is Trade Aid Muscovado sugar in a clear bag with a red label.
-The second bag is Countdown own brand Raw sugar in a yellow orange bag.
-The third bag is Countdown own brand white sugar in a blue bag.
-The fourth bag is Countdown own brand icing sugar in a purple bag.
-The fifth bag is Trade Aid golden granulated sugar in a red and white bag.
+The second bag is Woolworths own brand Raw sugar in a yellow orange bag.
+The third bag is Woolworths own brand white sugar in a blue bag.
+The fourth bag is Woolworths own brand icing sugar in a purple bag.
+The fifth bag is Trade Aid golden granulated sugar in a brown paper bag with yellow, orange and black vertical stripes.

 Quick tips